Transient-key cryptography

 Transient-key cryptography is a form of public-key cryptography wherein keypairs are generated and assigned to brief intervals of time instead of to individuals or organizations, and the blocks of cryptographic data are chained through time.
 In a transient-key system, private keys are used briefly and then destroyed, which is why it is sometimes nicknamed “disposable crypto.”
 Data encrypted with a private key associated with a specific time interval can be irrefutably linked to that interval, making transient-key cryptography particularly useful for digital trusted timestamping.
-Transient-key cryptography was invented in 1997 by Dr. Michael Doyle of Eolas, and has been adopted in the ANSI ASC X9.95 Standard for trusted timestamps.
+Transient-key cryptography was invented in 1997 by Michael Doyle of Eolas, and has been adopted in the ANSI ASC X9.95 Standard for trusted timestamps.

-Public-key vs. transient-key cryptography
+Public-key vs. transient-key

-Both public-key and transient-key systems can be used to generate digital signatures that assert that a given piece of data has not changed since it was signed.
+Both public key and transient-key systems can be used to generate digital signatures that assert that a given piece of data has not changed since it was signed.
 But the similarities end there.
 In a traditional public key system, the public/private keypair is typically assigned to an individual, server, or organization.
 Data signed by a private key asserts that the signature came from the indicated source.
 Keypairs persist for years at a time, so the private component must be carefully guarded against disclosure; in a public-key system, anyone with access to a private key can counterfeit that person's digital signature.

 In transient-key systems, however, the keypair is assigned to a brief interval of time, not to a particular person or entity.
 Data signed by a specific private key becomes associated with a specific time and date.
 A keypair is active only for a few minutes, after which the private key is permanently destroyed.
 Therefore, unlike public-key systems, transient-key systems do not depend upon the long-term security of the private keys.